Fair Labor Association statement on sourcing from China and forced labor risk

 ###

 For the past 20 years, the Fair Labor Association has worked to protect and promote the rights of workers across the global supply chain through collaboration among business, civil society, and colleges and universities.
 FLA is governed by a 19-member Board of Directors that includes an independent chair and eighteen members equally representing leading universities, labor and human rights organizations, and companies.
-FLA-affiliated companies and the factories that supply them commit to uphold high labor rights standards.
+FLA member companies and the factories that supply them commit to uphold high labor rights standards.
 The FLA conducts transparent and independent monitoring to identify the root causes of labor rights violations and work toward sustainable solutions.

 More FLA News